microsoft/dicom-server/docs/how-to-guides/blob-migration.md

 }
 ```

-The same settings can be adjusted as part of the `App Service` Azure Service's Configuration settings if you used the [Deploy to Azure option from our README.](https://github.com/microsoft/dicom-server#deploy-to-azure) :
+These settings can be adjusted as part of the Azure App Service's configuration settings if you used the [deploy to Azure option](https://github.com/microsoft/dicom-server#deploy-to-azure) from our README:

 ![app-service-settings-configuration](../images/app-service-settings-configuration.png)